AnnaKhiz/leetcode_practice/README.md

 # leetcode_practice
 Small tasks from LeetCode for practice JS (30 Days of JavaScript)

-4 Task (easy):
+6 Task (easy):

-Given an integer array arr and a filtering function fn, return a filtered array filteredArr.
+Given an array of functions [f1, f2, f3, ..., fn], return a new function fn that is the function composition of the array of functions.

-The fn function takes one or two arguments:

-arr[i] - number from the arr
-i - index of arr[i]
-filteredArr should only contain the elements from the arr for which the expression fn(arr[i], i) evaluates to a truthy value.
-A truthy value is a value where Boolean(value) returns true.

-Please solve it without the built-in Array.filter method.
+The function composition of [f(x), g(x), h(x)] is fn(x) = f(g(h(x))).

+The function composition of an empty list of functions is the identity function f(x) = x.

+You may assume each function in the array accepts one integer as input and returns one integer as output.